thomas4f/mxbmrp2/README.md

 ### Memory reading
 The game's plugin system lacks certain fields (e.g., whether you’re in testing, or if you're a host or client, and a few other things).
 Instead, this data is extracted from memory.
 This seems to work well, but let me know if you run into issues.

+### Time tracking
+The plugin tracks your actual on-track time, reporting both your "combo" time (i.e. time spent on a specific track with a specific bike) and your cumulative total time across all tracks and bikes.

+To reset the counter, remove `mxbmrp2.dat` from your MX Bikes profile directory.

 ## Credits
  - My previous iteration of [MXBMRP](https://github.com/thomas4f/mxbmrp) (stand-alone Python app) for the memory addresses.